 WHAT AMPHETAMINES DO

-Ritalin, Adderall, Concerta, Modafinil and all other amphetamine-type drugs are CNS stimulants, called ‘speed’ or ‘uppers’ among drug users and abusers, and include a fairly long list of brand name and generic drugs related to the infamous methamphetamines, the dangerously addictive and destructive street drugs that have devastated the lives of tens of thousands of people across America who are suffering serious addiction and health problems.
+Ritalin, Adderall, Concerta, Modafinil and all other amphetamine-type drugs are central nervous system stimulants and include a fairly long list of brand name and generic drugs related to the infamous methamphetamines, the dangerously addictive and destructive street drugs that have devastated the lives of people across America who are suffering serious addiction and health problems.

-Amphetamines are psychoactive drugs that, to one degree or another depending on the drug, increase the activity levels of the brain chemicals called norepinephrine, serotonin, and dopamine.
+Amphetamines are psychoactive drugs that, to one degree or another, depending on the drug, increase the activity levels of the brain chemicals called norepinephrine, serotonin, and dopamine.
 The effects are generally felt as stimulating, making users experience more energy, wakefulness and concentration.
-They also cause loss of appetite, and other side effects.

-These are the type of drugs long ago made illegal for enhancing athletic performance, in both humans and animals such as race horses and greyhounds.
+These are also the type of drugs long ago made illegal for enhancing athletic performance, in both humans and animals (such as race horses and greyhounds).
 Quite apart from providing a competitive edge, amphetamines can put a body into ‘overdrive’ leading to sudden heart failure, collapse and death.

-Yet in spite of all the dangers and the warnings, tens of thousands of college students with the tacit approval of professors, parents and peers, are popping these pills in the hope of higher academic achievement.
-As many as 10 to 15 percent of students are getting them any way they can — either faking symptoms to doctors for their own prescriptions, buying the pills from other students who have prescriptions, or buying them from internet pharmacies that don’t require valid prescriptions.
+Yet in spite of all the dangers and the warnings, millions of college students, with the tacit approval of professors, parents and peers, are popping these pills in the hope of higher academic achievement.

 SIDE EFFECTS OF STUDY DRUGS